The-Marcy-Lab-School/swe-2-4-forms/README.md

 ### Submitting On Time

 You have to understand that "grades" don't exist at Marcy.
 We only need performance data in order to know how you're doing, and make sure the people who need help get it as quickly as they can.
 It's ok if you didn't finish by the deadline!
 Just show us what you have.
-We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, its about seeing what you know, and where we can help!**
+We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, it's about seeing what you know and where we can help!**

 ### playground.js

 The most straightforward way to test your code is to test your code by hand as you work.
 Invoke your functions and use `console.log()` to print out the results.
 Then, `cd` into the `src/` directory and use the `node <file_name>` command to run your JavaScript files.

-You can also create what's called a "playground" (or "sandbox") file where you import any code you need, and then mess around with that file.
+You can also create a "playground" (or "sandbox") file where you import any code you need and then mess around with it.
 We've included one in the `src` directory so you can see it.
 Run that program using `node playground.js`.

 ### npm test